 Press your left palm into the mat as you bring your right hand back to tap your left toes.

-Then switch sides; press your right palm into the mat as you bring your left hand back to tap your right toes.
+Then switch sides, pressing your right palm into the mat as you bring your left hand back to tap your right toes.

 Anything for men that cover all of these areas for women?